-The government has announced it will rollout Tax-Free Childcare from 28 April 2017.
+The government is rolling out Tax-Free Childcare and all eligible parents will be able to join the scheme by the end of 2017.
 Parents will be able to apply for all their children at the same time, when their youngest child becomes eligible.
-All eligible parents will be able to join the scheme by the end of 2017.

 Only childcare providers registered with a regulator can receive Tax-Free Childcare payments.

 How does this relate to employer supported childcare?